maritime-labs/calypso-anemometer/README.rst

 directly without automatic device discovery, see `skip discovery`_.

-Likewise, when your system has multiple Bluetooth adapters, you may want to choose a specific one, see `increase BLE timeout values`_.
+Likewise, when your system has multiple Bluetooth adapters, you may want to choose a specific one, see `select Bluetooth adapter`_.

 ::